France confident it can bridge gap with U.S. on Mali

 Foreign Minister Laurent Fabius said on Sunday that 14 of the Security Council’s 15 members backed France’s initiative, suggesting Washington was isolated.

-The U.S. delegation wants the council to first authorize the training mission and then the northern intervention force, while the French want one authorization.

-Another element of the French-U.S. disagreement, diplomats said, is Washington’s belief that Malian troops and forces from the West African regional group ECOWAS are not up to the fight against battle-hardened AQIM militants.
+A key element of the French-U.S. disagreement, diplomats say, is Washington’s belief that Malian troops and forces from the West African regional group ECOWAS are not up to the fight against battle-hardened AQIM militants.

 The Americans believe non-ECOWAS countries with forces accustomed to desert fighting like Chad and Mauritania should lead the initial combat operations in northern Mali, where they would effectively be attempting to kill as many militants as possible.